 Here in the US, Congress approved billions of dollars to support Zelensky under the guise of defending freedom and the right to self-determination for the Ukrainian people.
 US taxpayer dollars are being used to defend Ukraine’s “democracy” against Russia, one of the world's most ferocious superpowers, despite its potentially catastrophic consequences on America if Russia retaliates.
 As champions of religious freedom and the freedom of conscience, how then can the US turn a blind eye to the criminalization of an entire religious denomination?

-Zelensky is quoted as saying, “Personal economic and restrictive sanctions will be applied to any Christian caught worshiping in unapproved ways.”
+Tucker Carlson, citing Zelensky and his cabinet's efforts quoted them saying, “Personal economic and restrictive sanctions will be applied to any Christian caught worshiping in unapproved ways.”
 Based on these midnight raids of convents, his government intends to punish Christians for practicing their religious beliefs.
 Strangely enough, no one in the media or the government seems concerned about this dramatic turn of events.

 The value of religious freedom is a democratic principle we promote and defend not only at home but abroad.
 In the height of the fear that swept across our nation after the Islamic terror attack of 9-11, no US officials suggested banning Islam.
 In fact, quite the opposite occurred.
 The US State Department deployed many individuals like me around the Islamic world to attest that American Muslims were an integral part of society.
 The FBI did countless outreach events with Muslims to ensure they felt safe and protected.
 Until today, the US government has gone out of its way to ensure that the terrorist acts of a few Muslims do not define an entire religious group.
 Yet, we do not uphold Zalensky to the same standard.
 There are far less restrictive ways of curtailing subversive Russian activities than banning a majority religious group.
 Their security agency should be focused on the malfeasance of individuals, not entire communities.
 The criticism is not meant to discount the reality or severity of the threat posed by religious actors who use their influence to accomplish nefarious goals.
 It is a dilemma faced by many governments, including our own.
 However, the standard has always been to preserve the sanctity of worship above all else.